pagkly/Zed/Investopedia3/Financial Economics Definition.md

 ## How Financial Economics Works

 Making financial decisions is not always a straightforward process.
-Time, [risk](https://www.investopedia.com/terms/r/risk.asp) (uncertainty), [opportunity costs](https://www.investopedia.com/terms/o/opportunitycost.asp), and information can create incentives or disincentives.
+Time, [[risk]](https://www.investopedia.com/terms/r/risk.asp) (uncertainty), [opportunity costs](https://www.investopedia.com/terms/o/opportunitycost.asp), and information can create incentives or disincentives.
 Financial economics employs economic theory to evaluate how certain things impact decision making, providing investors with the instruments to make the right calls.

 Financial economics usually involves the creation of sophisticated models to test the variables affecting a particular decision.
 Often, these models assume that individuals or institutions making decisions act rationally, though this is not necessarily the case.
 The irrational behavior of parties has to be taken into account in financial economics as a potential risk factor.

-This branch of economics builds heavily on [microeconomics](https://www.investopedia.com/terms/m/microeconomics.asp) and basic accounting concepts.
-It is a quantitative discipline that uses [econometrics](https://www.investopedia.com/terms/e/econometrics.asp) as well as other mathematical tools.
+This branch of economics builds heavily on [[microeconomics]](https://www.investopedia.com/terms/m/microeconomics.asp) and basic accounting concepts.
+It is a quantitative discipline that uses [[econometrics]](https://www.investopedia.com/terms/e/econometrics.asp) as well as other mathematical tools.

 Financial economics necessitates familiarity with basic probability and statistics since these are the standard tools used to measure and evaluate risk.

-Financial economics studies [fair value](https://www.investopedia.com/video/play/fair-value/), risk and returns, and the financing of securities and assets.
-Numerous monetary factors are taken into account, too, including [interest rates](https://www.investopedia.com/terms/i/interestrate.asp) and inflation.
+Financial economics studies [[fair value]](https://www.investopedia.com/video/play/fair-value/), risk and returns, and the financing of securities and assets.
+Numerous monetary factors are taken into account, too, including [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp) and inflation.

 ## Financial Economics vs. Traditional Economics